kramer65/UThere/README.md

 UThere
 ======

-UThere is a fork of [Wazapp](https://github.com/tgalal/wazapp).
-The aim of this project is to port OpenWhatsapp for the N9 to Ubuntu Touch so that also people on Ubuntu Touch are able to chat with their Whatsapp buddies.
+UThere is a fork of [Wazapp](https://github.com/tgalal/wazapp) with the aim to be ported to Ubuntu Touch so that also people on Ubuntu Touch are able to chat with their Whatsapp buddies.

+Join us for discussion at [https://groups.google.com/forum/#!forum/uthere](https://groups.google.com/forum/#!forum/uthere).
+We are looking for people to help out, so if you're good at QML, Python and/or C++, join in!

 Wazapp (the current code) consists of 2 parts, the IM application (wazapp), which is in Python, and the accounts plugin (waxmppplugin) in C++.
 The UI seems to be written in QML.